magicleap/developer-portal-docs/docs/guides/unity/spaces/spaces-api-overview.md

 | `in MLSpace.SpaceInfo info` | This input parameter is an instance of the `MLSpace.SpaceInfo` struct.
 It specifies the `SpaceId` of the MLSpace that is being exported.
 The `SpaceId` uniquely identifies an MLSpace. |
 | `out MLSpace.SpaceData exportData` | This output parameter is an instance of the `MLSpace.SpaceData` struct.
 It contains the exported data of the MLSpace, which can be saved to a file for later use. |

-### Permissions

-Before the `ExportSpace` method can be used, the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission must be requested at runtime.
-Without this permission, the function call will fail.

-### Returns
+**Returns**

 - `MLResult.Ok` Export was successful.
 - `MLResult.InvalidParam` One or more input parameters are not valid.
 - `MLResult.PermissionDenied` Necessary permission is missing.
 - `MLResult.UnspecifiedFailure` Operation failed for unknown reason.
 - `MLSpaceResult.UnavailableSpace` Operation failed due an unavailable Space.

+### Permissions

+Before the `ExportSpace` method can be used, the `com.magicleap.permission.SPACE_IMPORT_EXPORT` permission must be requested at runtime.
+Without this permission, the function call will fail.

 ### Export Space Example